 Before we start developing on the Rasberry Pi, it needs to be added to your Helium Dashboard organization and configured.
 To add it to your Helium Dashboard organization, log in to Dashboard, click + Add Atom, give it a name, the last four digits of the MAC Address, and the 4 digit HVV Identifier.
 Here's how simple this is:

-We then need to deploy your Helium Element Access Point and make sure it's connected to the network.
+Before going any further, we need to power up and connect the Helium Element.
 The Element is what creates the local network coverage for your Helium Atom Prototyping Module.
 To deploy your Element, you will need to plug it into power (and Ethernet if applicable) and register the Element the Helium Dashboard.

-If you purchased your Helium Element as part of the Helium Starter Kit, it can use both Cellular and Ethernet for data backhaul.
-The easiest way to connect it is to plug it into power using the supplied power cable.
-If you wish for redundancy in the backhaul, you can also plug it into a live Ethernet port using the supplied cable.
-(Note that the Ethernet port must serve DCHP.)
+To turn on the Helium Element with Cellular and Ethernet connectivity, connected the supplied power cable into an outlet.
+If you wish for redundancy in the backhaul, you can also plug it into a live Ethernet port using the supplied cable (note that the ethernet port must serve DCHP).

-Your Element will be connected when the front-facing LED turns green (signalling Ethernet connectivity) or teal (for Cellular connectivity).
+Your Element will be connected when the front-facing LED turns green (signaling Ethernet connectivity) or teal (for Cellular connectivity).

 Note You can watch a short video about the Element and how to connect it here.